The transmission spectrum of the potentially rocky planet L 98-59 c: Discussion

-We also examined the HST observed transit of L~98-59~b collected on 2020-04-07, just 12.5 hours before the transit we are examining here.
-Our purpose in looking at these data was that if the L~98-59~c transit shows evidence for contamination, then is transit of planet b is likely to exhibit similar contamination signatures.
+We also examined the HST observed transit of L~98-59~b \citep{damiano22} collected on 2020-04-07 (HST Program GO-15856, PI T. Barclay), just 12.5 hours before the transit we are examining here (see Table \ref{tab:l98_lit} for the properties of both planets).
+Our purpose in looking at these data was that if the L~98-59~c transit shows evidence for contamination, then the transit of planet b is likely to exhibit similar contamination signatures.
 This transit was the second of five observed for planet b, and showed properties largely consistent with the other four transits.
 However, using data from \citet{damiano22}, the standard deviation of the Visit 2 transmission spectra data was the highest of all five visits, and the transit depth measured was also the lowest of all the observed transits, albeit at only a significance of $<$2$\sigma$.
 Additionally, in the wavelength range between 1.2--1.4 $\mu$m the values computed for Visit 2 is either the lowest or second lowest for each bin.
 This results in the appearance of an absorption peak around 1.45 $\mu$m similar to that seen in the L~98-59~c transit.
 Figure~\ref{fig:comparebc} shows the two transmission spectra overlaid with the median subtracted from each.
 There are similarities in the shape of the two transmission spectra.
 Both spectra have dips between 1.2--1.4 $\mu$m and both have absorption peaks between 1.4--1.5 $\mu$m.